falonofthetower/usaprays/README.markdown

     0 6 * * * /bin/bash -l -c 'cd /home/deployer/apps/usaprays/current && sudo RAILS_ENV=production bundle exec rake daily_tweets --silent'

 2013-11-20 Loren: After a deploy, I had to restart the server.
 I think the /etc/init.d/unicorn_usaprays script may be wrong for the upgrade command.

+On dev machine you can:
+    bundle exec rails console